IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - Deleting a file from a published version (not a draft) creates a draft but doesn't delete the file: https://github.com/IQSS/dataverse/issues/2464

+- The Service Document does not honor groups within groups: https://github.com/IQSS/dataverse/issues/3056

 - Should see all the fields filled in for a dataset regardless of what the parent dataverse specifies: https://github.com/IQSS/dataverse/issues/756

 - SWORD 2.0 Profile 6.4 "Retrieving the content" has not been implemented: https://github.com/IQSS/dataverse/issues/183